monmima/php-tutorial-by-brad-traversy/README.md

 # php-tutorial-by-brad-traversy

-Tutorial by Brad Traversy telling you the basics of PHP
+Tutorial by Brad Traversy telling you the basics of PHP.

+Now at 10:39 in part 10 of the tutorial.

 ## Linux Mint and VS Code